nfreear/breath/README.md

 # Breath #

-A Web App to help you focus on and calm your breathing.
+A Web & Mobile App to help you focus on and calm your breathing.
 __Currently in 'Beta'.__

 _Try me!_ [__nfreear.github.io/breath__][app]